ubervatnik/TextToCyrillic/README.md

 - Very useful if you can speak Slavic but only can write in latinized letters

+> [!NOTE]
+> this does not translate your text, only displays them in cyrillic

 ## how to use it

 **requirements:**